fluid-project/jira-to-11ty/src/issues/FLUID-5965.md

     {
       "author": "Justin Obara",
       "date": "2016-11-14T12:36:03.396-0500",
-      "body": "@@Antranig Basman could you please confirm if this is still an issue.
+      "body": "Antranig Basman could you please confirm if this is still an issue.
 There were some substantial styling changes in <https://fluidproject.atlassian.net/browse/FLUID-6017#icft=FLUID-6017>\n"
     },
     {
       "author": "Justin Obara",